 No lock-in contracts are much more popular though, and most of them do give you the option of using your own modem if you have one.
 While some telcos will require you to pay set-up fees, the benefit of a no lock-in contract is that the minimum you could pay might be as little as a one-month term.

 Possibly.
-Known interchangeably as 'activation', 'connection', 'setup' or 'upfront' fees, most of the major broadband providers ask for some payment when you kick off your contract, even if it’s just to cover the cost of delivering your new modem.
+Known interchangeably as 'activation', 'connection', 'setup' or 'upfront' fees, most of the major internet providers ask for some payment when you kick off your contract, even if it’s just to cover the cost of delivering your new modem.

 But plenty of providers have now scrapped their set-up fees completely (Telstra, for example, will waive its connection fee if you sign-up online), while others run promotions where they temporarily scrap their upfront cost.